 5 most important items to include in your site daily reports

-Last month we published the article about importance of daily record keeping on your construction site.
+Last time we published the article about the importance of daily record keeping on your construction site.
+You can read there why it is crucial to maintain daily records where you are a GRC cladding contractor or prefabricated garden office supplier.
 Today, we want to identify 5 most important items that you should write about in your daily reports.

 Date of your daily reports